 Several features of PNS convective flux are more easily illustrated in mass coordinates.
 Figure~\ref{fig:convection_mass_time} shows a mass-time diagram of $\lconv$ for three models.
-For the $19\ \msun$ and $9\ \msun$ non-rotating models (and for all other non-rotating models), there is no appreciable convection in the center of the PNS, except possibly at very late times.
-In contrast, the moderately rotating $9\ \msun$ model has convective flux throughout most of the mass at most times.
-Furthermore, we consistently find a radiative region in the outer ${\sim}0.1\ \msun$ of the PNS.
+For the $9\ \msun$ non-rotating model, there is appreciable convection in the center of the PNS only after ${\sim}1.7\ \seconds$.
+For the other non-rotating models, it generally takes as much time or longer to achieve this state.
+In contrast, the moderately rotating $9\ \msun$ model has convective flux throughout most of the mass as early as ${\sim}0.5\ \seconds$.\footnote{The behavior in the deep interior vis-\`a-vis PNS convection of this unpublished $9\ \msun$ (rotating) model is novel, and it may be associated with only a small subset of progenitors.
+It is the first of its kind (other groups' spherical 3D simulations model the deep interior in 1D or 2D) and needs to be checked.
+However, its rotational profiles are likely robust and it is these we employ here.
+In addition, its novel feature---the early onset of full-core convection---is only quantitatively different from the behavior of other 3D models, in that they too eventually achieve full-core convection, only later.
+For instance, the non-rotating $9\ \msun$ model is fully convective by $1.7\ \seconds$ after bounce.
+Such global convection of the core and possible core meridional convection \citep{Masada2021} will increase the scale height and the convective timescale, thereby decreasing the Rossby number in the way we highlight in this paper as potentially important for magnetic field generation in the modestly rotating case.} Furthermore, we consistently find a radiative region in the outer ${\sim}0.1\ \msun$ of the PNS.
 This is independent of progenitor mass, PNS mass, and rotation.